Skip to main menu Skip to content Skip to footer

 The common diagnosis: Autism

 Autism is a developmental disorder that causes a child to have impairments in communication.
 Children with autism may have a delay in (or complete lack of) the development of spoken language.
 The most obvious signs of autism are usually noticed between 2 and 3 years of age.
 Although many children on the spectrum do speak, they may use language in unusual ways, avoid eye contact, and prefer to be alone.
-Autism may first be noticed by school professionals, who become aware that the child is not interacting socially with his peers in an appropriate way.
+Autism may first be noticed by school professionals, who become aware that the child is not interacting socially with their peers in an appropriate way.

 Other possibilities

-Selective mutism is an anxiety disorder in which children do not speak in particular social situations.
+Selective mutism (SM) is an anxiety disorder in which children do not speak in particular social situations.
 Many children with selective mutism are talkative at home, but there may be a complete lack of speech in other settings, such as in school.
 They may not communicate with peers or teachers at all, which can lead to school professionals being concerned about their social development.
 These social difficulties may lead some school personnel to jump to the conclusion that they are on the autism spectrum.

 “You can have difficulty with communication for a lot of reasons,” notes Dr. Kurtz.
 “The thing to look for is the consistency across situations.
 Kids with SM will be quite social and quite fabulous chatterboxes in some settings, otherwise they probably don’t have SM.”